 There are also over 20 pre-made visual workflows you can use and adapt to save more time.

 You can take Drip for a free 14-day test drive to see if it’s the right tool for you.
-There’s also a free starter plan for under 100 subscribers, and then the Basic Plan starts at $49/month for up to 2,500 subscribers.
+The Basic Plan starts at $19/month for up to 500 subscribers.

 7 types of automated emails